Main page

 1. Introduction to the neoclassical model of consumer choice

-3. Comparing the neoclassical approach with its opposite alternative
+2. Comparing the neoclassical approach with its opposite alternative

-4. Concluding remarks
+3. Concluding remarks

 While distributing this free software that interactively explains you the basic microeconomic theory of consumption, we shall briefly introduce you to its tenets, suggesting some easy experiment with the computer application.
 More importantly, we shall propose you the alternative approach for interpreting real consumers' choices that is taking growing consensus among economists.
+The evolutionary economics of consumption and demand is here presented and contrasted, providing many empirically testable differences with the standard model, on the background of a broader methodology.

 1. Introduction to the neoclassical model of consumer choice

-The standard textbook model of consumer is an outstanding example of the neoclassical paradigm in economics: a hyper-rational agent maximises something by choosing an "optimal" bundle of things.
+The standard textbook model of consumer is an outstanding example of the neoclassical paradigm in economics [1]: a hyper-rational agent maximises something by choosing an "optimal" bundle of things.

 Here, the hyper-rational consumer maximises utility (i. e. an overall generic measure of well-being) by exhausting a given budget.